nobrien97/NARAdaptiveWalk2023/README.md

 ## Running SLiM simulations
 You can find the SLiM scripts used in the paper in the `./SLiM/` folder, along with a list of random number seeds used.
+We used a custom version of SLiM available at [](https://github.com/nobrien97/SLiM/releases/tag/AdaptiveWalks2023).
 Note that to run the scripts, you will have to change a few variables -- the `wd` constant on line 12, and `moveDir` (directory to move all data to after the simulation is done) on line 80 (`indTrack_add.slim`) and line 84 (`indTrack_net.slim`).

 To run the simulation, it is easiest to use the command line.
 An example PBS-style script is below:
 ```